 IoT Solutions for Manufacturing

 2. IoT for the Assembly Line.
 Assembly lines are generally inflexible.
 Product customization is available mostly in product attributes – not in product variety.
-A reconfiguration of an assembly line for a different product line may take hours to months.
-Having assembly line components to gather together for a task and then split apart on demand would produce a flexible production system fit to high consumer demands.
+Reconfiguring an assembly line for a different product line may take hours to months.
+Having assembly line components gather together for a task and then split apart on demand would produce a flexible production system fit to high consumer demands.
 It is a task for IoT.

 Secondly, acting as a hub requires long connections to the periphery.
 The larger the system scale is – the further requests and responses are traveling.
-It introduces significant lag to control loop commands and increases the blackout area, i.e. periphery segments that are temporarily incapable to communicate with the center.
+It introduces significant lag to control loop commands and increases the blackout area, i.e., periphery segments that are temporarily incapable of communicating with the center.

-Delegation of decision making to periphery nodes could significantly reduce costs and improve robustness of the system.
+Delegation of decision-making to periphery nodes could significantly reduce costs and improve the robustness of the system.

-The aforementioned principles work here in reverse.
-A system of much larger scale and coverage could be implemented for the same money, while the overall reliability improves.
-This seemingly tempting opportunity brings a number of challenges.
+The aforementioned principles can work in reverse.
+A much larger scale and coverage system could be implemented for the same money while the overall reliability improves.
+This seemingly tempting opportunity brings several challenges.
 For example, node administration costs are rising, and the level of security is decreasing.
-It is challenging for a novice to design a proper system even at the edge computing level.
-A large share of contemporary IoT systems is not prepared for serious businesses at all.
-Outsourcing clients largely see the benefits of their system design, and then arrive cold at prospects.
+It is challenging for a novice to design a proper system, even at the edge computing level.
+A large share of contemporary IoT systems is unprepared for serious businesses.
+Outsourcing clients largely see the benefits of their system design and then arrive cold at prospects.

-Having accumulated this unique experience we can truly say that the IoT systems developed by Softengi are not only working but performing.
+Having accumulated this unique experience, we can truly say that the IoT systems developed by Softengi are working and performing.

 PEOPLE ALSO READ